 The best option really is to plan the entire project to facilitate a faster drying schedule.
 As part of that, the Rapid RH can help monitor the actual results for informed decisions at every step.

 7. Can Smart Sensors be recovered and reused?

-One of the unique features of the Rapid RH® 4.0 EX is the innovative design that sets the sensor directly into the concrete slab.
-This allows the sensors to have a “one-time” equilibration period that allows accurate readings without a constant re-equilibration period.
-The unique redundancy isolation ring system on the Smart Sensor seals it from ambient air in the drilled hole to ensure accurate readings every time.
+One of the unique features of both the Rapid RH L6 and the Rapid RH 5.0 Smart Sensors is the innovative design that sets the sensor directly into the concrete slab.
+This allows the sensor to have a “one-time” equilibration period that allows accurate readings without a constant re-equilibration period.
+The unique redundancy isolation ring system on each Smart Sensor seals it from ambient air in the drilled hole to ensure accurate readings every time.

-Fortunately, the cost per test of the Rapid RH® 4.0 EX system is so reasonable that reuse or recovery is simply not cost effective.
+Fortunately, the cost per test of the Rapid RH L6 system is so reasonable that reuse or recovery is simply not cost-effective.

 A mitigation product MIGHT help to limit the effects of high RH in concrete slabs BUT there are a number of important factors that will determine the ultimate outcome:

 - The cause of the high RH levels